Hexagon/livestream.sh/README.md

 Streaming is done over multicast groups, so there is no need to worry about IP-addresses and stuff.
 It should just work.

+Gstreamer rpicamsrc (https://github.com/thaytan/gst-rpicamsrc) is supported but disabled by default.
+If you have it installed, you can enable it by changing a flag in livestream.sh.

 Installation
 =============